Free energy and metastable states in the square-lattice $J_1$-$J_2$ Ising model: Discussion

 \section{Discussion}

-The primary goal of this work was to confirm, by calculating the restricted free energy, the presence of metastable states in the $J_1$-$J_2$ Ising model, recently found in the RLFA solution and MC simulations of low-temperature quenching~\cite{abalmasov2023}.
-The restricted free energy $F(m)$ as a function of polarization calculated within RLFA indeed shows local minima at zero polarization at low temperature for $J_2 > 0$, see Fig.~\ref{fig:freeen_p03_3D} and Fig.~\ref{fig:rlfa_freeen_barrier}, thus indicating a metastable state.
+The primary goal of this work was to consider the metastable states in the $J_1$-$J_2$ Ising model, recently found in the RLFA solution and MC simulations of low-temperature quenching~\cite{abalmasov2023}, from a free energy perspective.
+We found that the Landau free energy $F(m)$ as a function of polarization $m$ calculated within RLFA has a local minima at zero polarization below the ferromagnetic phase transition for $J_2 \in (0, 1/2)$ (Fig.~\ref{fig:freeen_p03_3D}), which indicates a metastable state.

-At the same time, the exact calculations of $F(m)$ for a small sample size $L = 6$ (Fig.~\ref{fig:freeenergy_L6exact_p03_3D} and Fig.~\ref{fig:6a}) and MC simulations for $L = 10$ (Fig.~\ref{fig:6b} and Fig.~\ref{fig:freeenergy_L10_p03}) indicate local minima corresponding to metastable states with various values of polarization.
-Some of them, at $m \lesssim 0.5$, are due to long stripes with an activation energy of $4 J_1$ of a spin flip on a flat domain boundary~(Fig.~\ref{fig:config_L6}).
+At the same time, the restricted free energy $F(M)$ as a function of the total spin $M$ calculated exactly for a small sample size $L = 6$ (Fig.~\ref{fig:freeenergy_L6exact_p03_3D}) and using MC simulations for $L = 10$ (Fig.~\ref{fig:freeenergy_L10_p03}) and larger (Fig.~\ref{fig:freeenergy_L14_pAll} in App.~\ref{app:B2}) has local minima corresponding to metastable states with various values of polarization.
+Some of them, namely at $M \lesssim N/2$, are due to long stripes with an activation energy of $4 J_1$ of a spin flip on a flat domain boundary~(Fig.~\ref{fig:config_L6}).
 In the standard Ising model, the system can become stuck in these states with a final polarization following a Gaussian distribution after zero-temperature quenching from an initially random configuration with zero polarization~\cite{spirin2001b}.

-Metastable states at $m \gtrsim 0.5$ are caused by droplet-shaped domains with an activation energy of $4 J_2$ of a spin flip in their corner, at least at $J_2 < 0.25$ for both sample sizes $L = 6$ and $L = 10$ (Fig.~\ref{fig:deltaF_L6_pAll}).
-It is interesting whether this value of $J_2$ holds true for larger sample sizes.
-At $J_2 > 0.25$, the dependence of the barrier height on $J_2$ for some metastable states changes.
-Our exact energy calculations for a sample size of $L = 6$ show that for $J_2 > 1/4$ and then for $J_2 > 1/3$ the sequence of minimal energy configurations for increasing total spin $M$ changes (see Fig.~\ref{fig:config_L6}) and a return occurs into the slab phase at certain values of $M$, which may be important for some applications.
+Metastable states at $M \gtrsim N/2$ are caused by droplet-shaped domains with an activation energy of $4 J_2$ of a spin flip in their corner, at least at $J_2 < 1/4$ for both sample sizes $L = 6$ and $L = 10$ (Fig.~\ref{fig:deltaF_L6_pAll} in App.~\ref{app:B1}).
+At $J_2 > 1/4$, the dependence of the barrier height on $J_2$ changes (it is interesting whether this threshold value of $J_2$ holds true for any sample sizes).
+This corresponds to a change in the sequence of minimal energy configurations for increasing total spin $M$ (see Fig.~\ref{fig:config_L6}) with a return to the slab phase and then back again, which may be important for some applications.
 Indeed, the importance of the geometrical slab-droplet transition for various physical situations, including the dewetting transition between hydrophobic surfaces, was highlighted in~\cite{moritz2017}.